11 Awesome Things to Do at El Cuyo Yucatan – A Local Guide

 4. Watch the sunset

-From the pier, it’s, to me, the best spot to watch the sunset while mingling with the locals fishing or just having an evening stroll.
+From the pier, it’s the best spot to watch the sunset while mingling with the locals, fishing, or just having an evening stroll.
 P.S.
 On the pier, it is not allowed to bring alcohol as a safety measure.

 During sunset time, you can be lucky and find dolphins swimming around the pier.
 I did see one and it blew me away.
-It was so close and it stuck around for quite a while.
+It was incredibly close, and it lasted for quite a while.
 So beautiful.

 5. Rent a bike and go look for flamingos

 Sometimes you can also see the flamingoes on the way in before entering the town, the road stretches between to pinkish…or brownish lagoon where a few flamingoes are always hanging out.
 It’s an amazing show to watch.
-Just don’t get too distracted if you are driving.
+Just don’t get too distracted while driving.

 El cuyo aerial view